fahidjavid/doc-test/docs/index.md

 # TourPress WordPress Theme

-!!! success "This documentation is last updated on 10 May 2017"
+!!! success "This documentation is last updated on 5th Jan 2018"

 ## Introduction
 Thank you for purchasing TourPress WordPress Theme .
 If you have any question that is beyond the scope of this documentation, Please feel free to ask for help on [Our Support Site](https://support.inspirythemes.com/).